Stupv/collabmd-aie/README.md

 ## Notes

-- The filesystem is the source of truth; Yjs is the collaboration layer on top.
+- The filesystem is the source of truth; Yjs provides the collaboration layer.
 - CollabMD assumes it is the only writer while a file is open; there is no live `fs.watch` reconciliation.
 - `.obsidian`, `.git`, `.trash`, and `node_modules` directories are ignored.
 - Only `.md`, `.markdown`, and `.mdx` files are indexed.